d4n3sh/thedaneshproject/content/posts/2007-09-06-extract-zip-files-in-linux.md

 > \# unzip -l [filename].zip

-Test the integrity of a ZIP file and it&#8217;s contents.
+Test the integrity of a ZIP file and it's contents.

 > Ã‚Â # unzip -t [filename].zip
 >